 His approach encompasses all his art forms, including dance.
 Ken started teaching himself how to dance at the age of eleven.
-After high school, he moved to New York City with an invitation to join the hip-hop theater company Full Circle Productions.
+After high school, he moved to New York City with an invitation to study and join the hip-hop theater company Full Circle Productions.
 While performing in theater, he simultaneously danced on the streets of New York City with the legendary NYC Float Committee, who passed down teachings to him along with learning from Incredible Breakers.
 Ken's signature style has won him over 30 of the top Breaking competitions worldwide and more with his crew Supreme Beingz.
 He has been invited to judge and teach master classes at many of the most significant dance events and has performed at Central Park Summer Stage, Madison Square Garden, Kennedy Center, and The Smithsonian in Washington DC.
-He has choreographed and performed in films and commercials for Starburst, Toshiba, I love New York, Blender's Pride, K-Swiss, The Netflix series The Get Down, and more.
+He has choreographed and performed in films and commercials for Starburst, Toshiba, I love New York, K-Swiss, The Netflix series The Get Down, and more.
 In addition, Ken shares his multidisciplinary knowledge through his Breaking Insititute programs.
 He has taught at schools and universities, including New York University's TISCH School of the Arts and the Seoul Institute of the Arts.
-Ken also travels as a cultural ambassador sharing dance and art and has worked with the U.S. Department of State's program Next Level, where he traveled to Zimbabwe, Africa.
-And American Voice's where he taught at The Jakarta Institute of the Arts in Indonesia.
+He has worked with the U.S. Department of State's cultural ambassador programs Next Level, where he traveled to Zimbabwe, Africa, and American Voice's where he taught at The Jakarta Institute of the Arts in Indonesia.